 Why is this?
-Perhaps employees themselves see the need for re-skilling.
+Perhaps employees themselves see the need for re-skilling and learning a new skill every now and then.
 We know that experts are telling us that many core job skills will need to be adjusted in just two short years.
 That’s not even mentioning the deluge of new technology we see every month.

 Simply put: employees who aren’t getting the help they need to build new skills are ready to step out the door.

 This shows up in employee engagement research, usually through employee voice surveys or something similar.
 And companies keen on understanding their own talent and skills gaps are taking notice—another reason we at LinkedIn Learning work so closely with Glint, another LinkedIn acquisition.